michael-collins/DART204/unit3/lesson-7-forward-kinematics-inverse-kinematics-and-walk-cycle/exercise-7.md

  art204_exercise7_lastname_firstname.mp4

- If you have created two separate animations (one of you character moving forward and another for his/her emotion/personality trait), combine both into one clip using After Effects.
+ If you have created two separate animations (one of you character moving forward and another for its emotion/personality trait), combine both into one clip using After Effects.

 7. Upload the animation to your frame.io page and post the link on the course page.